JoostBerkhout/PyKDA/docs/index.md

 details about these calculations and the theory, please refer to the book from [Kemeny and Snell (1976)](https://link-springer-com.vu-nl.idm.oclc.org/book/9780387901923).

+!!! warning
+    `pykda` relies on matrix inversions and is therefore not suitable for the analysis of large networks (say networks of more than 1000 nodes).

 ### About

 This package is an attempt to make the code from [Berkhout and Heidergott (2019)](https://research.vu.nl/ws/portalfiles/portal/104470560/Analysis_of_Markov_influence_graphs.pdf) more accessible to the public.
 Also, it serves as a practice project for the author (Joost Berkhout) to learn about software package development in Python.

-`pykda` uses Python 3.10+ and depends on the following packages:
+`pykda` is compatible with Python 3.10 and later versions and depends on the following packages:

 - `numpy`: for numerical linear algebra calculations.
 - `tarjan`: to determine strongly connected components in graphs.